-The Flynn is excited to present a new community project called Playing Fields, a free multimedia event held at local schools.
-Playing Fields is a "welcome back" party after the summer months that also celebrates schools as community centers.
+The Flynn is excited to announce the return of the community project called Playing Fields, a free multimedia event held on recreation fields at local schools.
+Playing Fields is a back to school party after the summer months that also celebrates schools as community centers.
+Everyone is welcome to attend these special community events.
 This project brings together music and public theater in an open field to create an exciting, communal atmosphere where students, teachers, staff, administrators, families, friends, neighbors, and anyone else in the community can join in the fun.
-This inaugural event features live music by the energetic world-music band Red Baraat and a simultaneous performance by the mysterious, luminous Birdmen, a large-scale street theater exhibition from the Dutch company Close-Act.
+This year, Compagnie Des Quidam's 12-foot tall, luminous horses light up your fields and joust, dance, and play with the audience.